xcpretty/xcpretty/README.md

 Writing a report to a custom path can be specified using `--output PATH`.

+## Extensions

+`xcpretty` supports custom formatters through the use of the `--formatter` flag, which takes a path to a file as an argument.
+The file must contain a Ruby subclass of `XCPretty::Formatter`, and return that class at the end of te file.
+The class can override the `format_*` methods to hook into output parsing events.

+### Known extensions

+* [xcpretty-travis-formatter](https://github.com/kattrali/xcpretty-travis-formatter): support for cleaner output in TravisCI using code folding

+The recommended format is a gem containing the formatter and named with an `xcpretty-` prefix, for easier discovery.

 ## Did you just clone xctool?

 Unlike [xctool](https://github.com/facebook/xctool), `xcpretty` isn't a build tool.